Makers of Hong Kong: In Conversation

 ‘Made in Hong Kong’ is a distinguishing emblem of quality and history that has carried different meanings over the generations past.

 In the ‘Makers of Hong Kong: In Conversation’ video series, ‘makers’ of textiles from knotted fishnets to tailored saam fuare invited to share their making process, practice and their thoughts on the continued importance of ‘Made in Hong Kong’.
-Topics of discussion will reflect on the displayed objects of Welcome to Hong Kong Market! at The D. H. Chen Foundation Gallery.
+Topics of discussion will reflect on the displayed objects of Textile for Food at The D. H. Chen Foundation Gallery.

 Makers of Hong Kong: Changing School Uniforms